 I'll start out with the simpler of the two featured bodysuits The top is made by cutting out a snowflake shaped piece of fabric to be appliqued to the top.
 I used white rainbow felt for this project, but any scrap fabric should work.
 I normally wouldn't applique with felt, but I figure that baby clothes don't typically get much wear, especially when they are seasonal.

-I found a simple snowflake shape in Photoshop elements (but any free clip art would work).
-I then sized it to fit the onesie, and used it as a template to cut out my fabric shape.
-I used heat and bond fusible adhesive to attach the center of the snowflake to the onesie.
+I found a simple snowflake shape in my publishing program.
+I then sized it to fit the bodysuit, and used it as a template to cut out my fabric shape.
+I used fusible adhesive to attach the center of the snowflake to the shirt.
 Next I machine stitched the branches of the snowflake so that they were tacked down in place.
-You could stop there if you were making a onesie for the little man in your life, but I wanted to really dress it up.
-I picked up a small package of iridescent sequins at Joann's, they were less than one dollar.
+You could stop there if you were making a shirt for the little man in your life, but I wanted to really dress it up.
+I picked up a small package of iridescent sequins at the craft store, they were less than one dollar.
 I then sewed them in place with transparent thread.

 If you've never sewn on sequins don't be intimidated.
 It takes a bit of time, but is quite simple.
 I followed the instructions from this video.

 Christmas Tree Top

 This particular top is going to make it's way to my nephew.
 I love how it turned out.
 It could easily be dressed up with sequins or beads, but I like it clean and simple.

 To make this top you will need ribbon, a scrap piece of fabric, heat and bond, and a sewing machine.
 I wanted to work with multiple shades of green so I used two similar colors, and had a bit of brown ribbon on hand as well.
 The ribbon that I used was 1 1/2" wide.

 I cut 6 strips of ribbon (three of each shade) that were six inches long each.
 I then applied a strip of fusible adhesive to the back of each ribbon.
 (I did not extend my adhesive to the edges, but you certainly could).